alex-rawlings/baggins/README.md

 ## Simulation Workflow
 The simulation workflow consists of a number of steps to produce realistic initial conditions for the merger.
 The steps are:
-1. Create the progenitor galaxies using `create_select_galaxies.sh` in `./code/initialise_scripts`.
+1. Create the progenitor galaxies using `make_galay.py` in `./code/initialise_scripts`.
 A valid parameter file must be first created.
 2. Evolve the progenitors in isolation until the system is stable (this is particularly relevant for Osipkov-Merritt